In the north west of the country, for over six hundred years, a mighty civilisation held sway.

-Banteay Kdei, newer than the Phimeanakas but over 800 years old nonetheless, it is surrounded
+Banteay Kdei, newer than the Phimeanakas but over eight hundred years old nonetheless, is surrounded

 by water carpeted in green algae.

 Getting the hard sales talk from the locals...
-Who's nose is that in the top right?
+Whose nose is that in the top right?

 I was most interested in the temple of Ta Prohm, it being the one which has had very little